Ellen Willmott: Early life

-In 1875, the family moved to Warley Place at Great Warley, Essex, which had 33 acre of grounds; this was to be Ellen’s lifelong home.
-The family were keen gardeners and developed Warley Place’s gardens together.
-One of the most ambitious developments was an alpine garden, including a gorge and rockery (pictured), which Ellen's father gave her permission to create on her 21st birthday.
+In 1875, the family moved to Warley Place at Great Warley, Essex, which had 33 acre of grounds; this was to be Ellen's lifelong home.
+The family were keen gardeners and developed Warley Place's gardens together.
+One of the most ambitious developments was an alpine garden, including a gorge and rockery, which Ellen's father gave her permission to create on her 21st birthday.

 Willmott received a substantial inheritance from her godmother, another keen gardener, Countess Helen Tasker of Middleton Hall, Brentwood, who died in 1888.
 This enabled her to buy her first property near Aix-les-Bains, France, in 1890.